-This challenge involves finding available registration dates based on event schedules and registration data.
+This challenge involves determining the available registration dates based on event schedules and registration data.

 Hint: